aquasecurity/kube-bench/README.md

 # Testing locally with kind

 Our makefile contains targets to test your current version of kube-bench inside a [Kind](https://kind.sigs.k8s.io/) cluster.
-This can be very handy if you don't want to run a real kubernetes cluster for development purpose.
+This can be very handy if you don't want to run a real kubernetes cluster for development purposes.

-First you'll need to create the cluster using `make kind-test-cluster` this will create a new cluster if it cannot be found on your machine.
-By default the cluster is named `kube-bench` but you can change the name by using the environment variable `KIND_PROFILE`.
+First, you'll need to create the cluster using `make kind-test-cluster` this will create a new cluster if it cannot be found on your machine.
+By default, the cluster is named `kube-bench` but you can change the name by using the environment variable `KIND_PROFILE`.

 *If kind cannot be found on your system the target will try to install it using `go get`*

-Next you'll have to build the kube-bench docker image using `make build-docker`, then we will be able to push the docker image to the cluster using `make kind-push`.
+Next, you'll have to build the kube-bench docker image using `make build-docker`, then we will be able to push the docker image to the cluster using `make kind-push`.

-Finally we can use the `make kind-run` target to run the current version of kube-bench in the cluster and follow the logs of pods created.
+Finally, we can use the `make kind-run` target to run the current version of kube-bench in the cluster and follow the logs of pods created.
 (Ctrl+C to exit)

-Everytime you want to test a change, you'll need to rebuild the docker image and push it to cluster before running it again. ( `make build-docker kind-push kind-run` )
+Every time you want to test a change, you'll need to rebuild the docker image and push it to cluster before running it again. ( `make build-docker kind-push kind-run` )

 # GitHub Issues